Logiqx/sse-results/README.md

 - Heaps of data validation
   - The main goal is to get results produced quickly and reliably, without crashing due to minor data issues.
   - Data issues are automatically fixed (where possible) or at the very least least, highlighted to the person running the reports.
-    - Gold Fleet and Pro Fleet entrants will have the "first timer" flag set to "N" from the first timer.
     - Duplicate runs due to multiple GT-31s or multiple files (SBP and SBN) are automatically de-duplicated.
-    - 2-day entrants exceeding their entry are highlighted to the event organisers.
   - Reading the [diagnostics](docs/tech/diagnostics.md) document will provide insight into the results processing and the handling of data issues.
   - Extensive unit testing and thorough system testing has been undertaken and is described later in this document.

-Note: The years 2000 and 2001 had 200m, 300m and 700m courses which are reported separately and will not impact 500m records.
+Note: Different course lengths can be reported separately and will not impact 500m records.